CLARK, Charles Upson

 Asst. prof, class.
 Yale, 1904-16; princ.
 Massawippi Summer School (Hatley, Quebec), 1908-28; dir. summ. sch.
 AAR, 1916-19; lctr.
 NY Bd.
 Educ, 1908-16; lctr.
 Romania, 1927, 1930, 1935-7, 1940; res. investig. in Europe for Smithsonian Inst., 1929-31, 1936, 1939-41; for Wenner-Gren found., 1952; prof. mod. langs.
 CCNY, 1932-40; commander, Crown of Italy.

 Clark developed an amazing proficiency in European languages during his post-doctoral study in Europe.
-Colleagues spoke of the talent and industry that enabled him to produce a major edition of Ammianus Marcellinus and also run a summer school in Canada After finishing his edition, which was at the time one of the best critical editions of the text of an ancient author by an American, and after completing his elementary Latin textbook, he resigned his position to direct the summer sessions at the AAR to become a free-lance lecturer in Europe and America.
+Colleagues spoke of the talent and industry that enabled him to produce a major edition of Ammianus Marcellinus and also run a summer school in Canada After finishing his edition, which was at the time one of the best critical editions of the text of an ancient author by an American.
+After completing his elementary Latin textbook, he resigned his position to direct the summer sessions at the AAR to become a free-lance lecturer in Europe and America.
+He edited a work on Spanish palaeography and edited and translated a Spanish test on South America.
+He wrote textbooks in Latin and Italian.
 After World War I he developed an interest in Romania and lectured both in and about the country, compiling the substance of his lectures into books.
 On his return to America, he taught modern languages at CCNY.

 NYTimes (30 Sept.
 1960) 27; Speculum 36 (1961) 536; WhAm 4:174.

 - Author: Ward W. Briggs, Jr.